Julia Klöckner: Social policy

 Klöckner is a declared opponent of abortion and also favours a ban on stem cell research.

 Klöckner herself has benefited from a CDU gender quorum introduced in 1996, as it provided her a good position on the party's candidate list in for the 2002 federal elections.
 Without the quota, Klöckner has acknowledged in the past, she would not have made it as far within her party.
 In 2013, she demanded a legally enforced quota calling on publicly traded companies to have women hold a minimum of 30 percent of the seats on their supervisory boards, starting in 2020.

+Klöckner supports a criminal ban on buying sex but not selling sex.